wacncontent/CustomizeTool/removeCommentOutput/articles/documentdb/documentdb-nodejs-application.md

 Then, return to this Node.js tutorial, where you'll learn the answers to the following questions:

 - How do I work with DocumentDB using the documentdb npm module?
-- How do I deploy the web application to Azure Websites?
+- How do I deploy the web site to Azure Websites?

 By following this database tutorial, you will build a simple web-based task-management application that allows creating, retrieving and